sunchao/parquet-rs/README.md

 ## Build
 Run `cargo build` or `cargo build --release` to build in release mode.
+Some features take advantage of SSE4.2 instructions, which can be enabled by adding `RUSTFLAGS="-C target-feature=+sse4.2"` before the `cargo build` command.

 ## Test
 Run `cargo test` for unit tests.